autocontracts/lightstreams/white-paper.md

 ### Lack of Trust in Reported Sales

 Authors and publishers today have no ability to trace and verify the sales data generated by online bookstores.
-The lack of transparent data provenance creates a lack of trust in generated sales reports produced by the online bookstores.
+The lack of transparent data provenance creates a lack of trust in the sales reports that are delivered by the online bookstores.

-Not only limited to online bookstores, intermediaries often receive frequent complaints and in certain cases legal action has been taken against them for incorrect reporting:
+Incorrect sales reporting is not only limited to online bookstores, many intermediaries often receive frequent complaints and in certain cases legal action has been taken against them:
 - Amazon apologizes for concerns raised about Kindle Edition Normalized Page Count (KENPC) anomalies [3]
 - AgeView Press published the ebook title "Flying Solo" on Amazon's Kindle Direct via the Createspace e-store and filed a complaint about incorrect sales reporting.
 [2]
 - Spotify settled a $20 million dispute with music publishers for the failure to report and pay licensing fees for distribution of copyright material [1].